Dumuzid: Classical antiquity

 The myth of Inanna and Dumuzid later became the basis for the Greek myth of Aphrodite and Adonis.
 The Greek name Ἄδωνις (Adōnis, [ádɔːnis]) is derived from the Canaanite word ʼadōn, meaning "lord".
 The earliest known Greek reference to Adonis comes from a fragment of a poem by the Lesbian poet Sappho, dating to the seventh century BC, in which a chorus of young girls asks Aphrodite what they can do to mourn Adonis's death.
 Aphrodite replies that they must beat their breasts and tear their tunics.
 Later recensions of the Adonis legend reveal that he was believed to have been slain by a wild boar during a hunting trip.
-According to Lucian's De Dea Syria, each year during the festival of Adonis, the Adonis River in Lebanon (now known as the Abraham River) ran red with blood.
+According to Lucian's De Dea Syria, each year during the festival of Adonis, the Adonis River located in what is now Lebanon (renamed the Abraham River) ran red with blood.

 In Greece, the myth of Adonis was associated with the festival of the Adonia, which was celebrated by Greek women every year in midsummer.
 The festival, which was evidently already celebrated in Lesbos by Sappho's time, seems to have first become popular in Athens in the mid-fifth century BC.
 At the start of the festival, the women would plant a "garden of Adonis", a small garden planted inside a small basket or a shallow piece of broken pottery containing a variety of quick-growing plants, such as lettuce and fennel, or even quick-sprouting grains such as wheat and barley.
 The women would then climb ladders to the roofs of their houses, where they would place the gardens out under the heat of the summer sun.
 The plants would sprout in the sunlight, but wither quickly in the heat.
 Then the women would mourn and lament loudly over the death of Adonis, tearing their clothes and beating their breasts in a public display of grief.
 The third century BC poet Euphorion of Chalcis remarked in his Hyacinth that "Only Cocytus washed the wounds of Adonis".